vaibzzz123/kasa-smartplug-exporter/README.md

 **Note:** Host networking is required for device discovery to work properly, as Docker's default network isolation prevents UDP broadcast discovery.

+## Security

+This application requires Kasa cloud credentials to authenticate with newer smart devices.
+Please ensure:

+- Store your credentials securely in a `.env` file (already excluded from git)
+- Never commit actual credentials to version control
+- Use a dedicated Kasa account if possible
+- The application only uses credentials for device discovery and communication with Kasa services

 ## Development

 Add new dependencies to `requirements.txt` and install them with: